Can pantoprazole cause swelling

 It’s crucial to stay informed about the potential side effects of pantoprazole and to communicate openly with your healthcare provider to ensure your well-being while taking this medication.

-See also Pantoprazole full prescribing information
+See also Pantoprazole packaging

 Other potential side effects